 Go to the tin-nsdl website and select Challan No./ ITNS 281.
 At the time of payment of taxes the following details have to be filled in Challan ITNS 281.

-Post filling in all the details, click on submit to bank and you will be redirected to your bank’s portal to process the payment.
+Post-filling in all the details, click on submit to bank and you will be redirected to your bank’s portal to process the payment.
 Once the transaction is successfully processed, a challan counterfoil shall be displayed containing the CIN No., payment details, and bank name through which e-payment has been made.

 For the offline process, the taxpayer can make the payment by personally visiting the bank and submitting a challan.
 A note has to be taken that the payment can be made via cheque or cash.
 On submission of the challan, bank will issue a counterfoil/ receipt back stamped as a proof of submission.

-i.
-BSR code
+1. BSR code

-ii.
-Challan date
+2. Challan date

-iii.
-Challan serial number
+3. Challan serial number

-ii.
-Challan date
+2. Challan date